Mambo-Token/Solidcoins/Café-Coin.md

 Kaspa is the end of centralized control over money.
 And Solidcoins are using this huge advantage and make payments even more convenient with unique tickers.

-## $CAFE helps in mass adobption of the RWA (real world assets) use of cryptocurrency
+## $CAFE helps for mass adoption of the use of cryptocurrency in RWA (real world application/asset).
 in the most primordial way: as currency for payment.

 ## Solidcoin concept - not a stablecoin and not a meme coin